Giant Sea Wall Jakarta: Lawsuit by the Ministry of Environment

 In 2003, the Ministry of Environment, then led by Minister Nabiel Makarim, issued Ministerial Decree No. 14 stating that the reclamation and revitalization project of the North Jakarta coastline was not feasible.
 The Ministry argued that the reclamation would increase flood risks, particularly in the northern areas, destroy marine ecosystems, and reduce fishermen's income.
 The project would also require around 330 million cubic meters of sand (for an area of 2,700 hectares), and would interfere with Muara Karang power plant in North Jakarta.
 In 2003, six contractors sued the decision at the State Administrative Court.
 The six companies involved were: PT Bakti Era Mulia, PT Taman Harapan Indah, PT Manggala Krida Yudha, Pelindo II, PT Pembangunan Jaya Ancol, and PT Jakarta Propertindo.

-Despite the ongoing legal process, in 2007 Governor Sutiyoso issued a principle permit for Island 2A, which later became Island D, for PT Kapuk Naga Indah, a subsidiary of Agung Sedayu Group, on July 19 through Governor's Letter No. 1571/-1.711.
+Despite the ongoing legal process, in 2007 Governor Sutiyoso issued a principal permit for Island 2A, which later became Island D, for PT Kapuk Naga Indah, a subsidiary of Agung Sedayu Group, on July 19 through Governor's Letter No. 1571/-1.711.
 The Supreme Court ruled in favor of the Ministry of Environment in the case against the six contractors' appeal, stating the reclamation was not feasible at the cassation level.
 Previously, the ministry had lost in two lower courts.
 However, in 2011, during the Judicial Review of the case between the Ministry of Environment and the six contractors, The Supreme Court ruled in favor of the six contractors.